fruit-punchsamurai/Handwritten-Document-Conversion/README.md

 # Handwritten-Document-Conversion

 ## Introduction
+This project aims to digitize handwritten content, transforming it into machine-readable text.
+By using advanced machine learning and computer vision techniques, the goal is to develop a system that can accurately recognize and convert handwritten documents.
+This will enhance accessibility and enable efficient data processing, facilitating the transition from physical to digital records.
+The project aims to ensure that handwritten notes, forms, and documents can be easily stored, searched, and utilized in various digital applications.
 ## Goals
+1. Develop a system that accurately recognizes and converts various styles of handwritten content into digital text, ensuring high precision and reliability.
+2. Create a user-friendly interface to use the system
 ## Contributors
+- Nimesh Gopal Pradhan
+- Nikin Baidar
+- Paras Pujara
 ## Project Architecture

 # Status
+-Establishing base line model which can detect and recognize handwritten letters on a paragraph level.
+-Trained word detection model in tensorflow using CNN and LSTM with CTC loss for 50 epochs.
+-Word Segmentation is done through open-cv and clustering algorithms.
 ## Known Issue
+-Word detection model is not perfect.
+-Word Segmentation requires manually changing parameters like kernel size, theta, sigma and does not provide accurate segmentation.
 ## High Level Next Steps
+-Train better word detection model using other deep learning methods like transfomers.
+-Word Segmentation need to be done through deep learning model can use tools like layout parser.
 # Usage
 ## Installation
 To begin this project, use the included `Makefile`